dnck/dnck.github.io/_posts/2019-04-13-postgres-python-api.md

 keywords:
 description:
 category: blog
+show_excerpt: true
+excerpt: Interact with a postgres server via the python module psycopg2
 ---
 Here's are some commands you might find useful for dealing with PostgreSQL and interacting with it via the python api psycopg2: